overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---mutation-is-unholy/index.md

 }
 ```

-- Now a client uses it, and everything works, they release it and had a GA party!
+- Now a client uses it, and everything worked, they released it and had a GA party! 🥳

 ```java
 static void client() {